cyrilletuzi/angular-eslint-injection-context/README.md

 > Is typed linting required?

 [Typed linting](https://typescript-eslint.io/getting-started/typed-linting) is not required for now, but it could change in the future as some cases may require it.

+> Can I check a custom function?

+Soon!
+A rule is in prepation to check custom functions requiring an injection context.

 > Where are the tests?